Thursday 18 July 2019

 DC-DC converters & LED drivers;

 Picture right; Surface mount LEDs - A Printed Circuit Board can be made with a footprint pattern like the reverse side but as if you were looking through the parts from the top.
 Design the board with components on one side only.
-Place very small dots of solder paste onto the pads (it should look as if you have not got enough solder paste on the pads).
+Place very barely a smear dot of solder paste onto the pads (it should look as if you have not got enough solder paste on the pads).
 Then place the LEDs and other parts on the PCB you don't need to fit all parts at the same time or be overly careful to align them properly surface tension will cause the parts to pull to align (or miss-align).
 Place the circuit board on a suitably pre-heated hotplate to solder all the parts.
 Using tweezers to correct any parts that go out of alignment or tombstone (stand up).
-Use pliers to remove the
+Use pliers to remove the board from the heat without jarring it.
+The board will go brown because it has been overheated and for too long but your circuit will function fine - heating and cooling need to be done quickly.
+You may add solder to pads for parts not fitted and heat the board again to solder those.

 No PCB needs to be designed and ordered if you unsolder the parts off of an old circuit board, cut the tracks as necessary and place your desired circuit and wires this works well.
-Alternatively, you can buy some stripboard or Vero board and do a similar thing with that but you probably will need to reduce the power rating of some parts such as LEDs in order to prevent them from overheating due to the lack of solder pad, copper area for heat-sinking.
+Alternatively, you can buy some strip-board or Vero board and do a similar thing with that but you probably will need to reduce the power rating of some parts such as LEDs in order to prevent them from overheating due to the lack of solder pad, copper area for heat-sinking.

 Alternative - Bicycle dynamo light and battery manager --- See Addendum at the bottom of the page and also see; Electronics-design-project-bicycle